Attitude Strength

 Personal importance appears to be the root of policy issue engagement for citizens (2) – personal importance has been shown to have much more impact than national importance on candidate choices, policy preference expression, and financial contributions to political lobbying organizations.
 In other words, citizens for whom an issue is highly personally important are the ones most likely to write letters to the media and to representatives expressing their views on the issue, to volunteer with organizations advocating to influence policy on the issue, and to vote in line with their views on that issue.

 Over the years, the size of the global warming issue public has hovered at about 15% of the American adult population.
-In 2020, an all-time high of 25% of the public were members of the global warming issue public (see the figure below).
+It reached an all-time high of 26% in 2020 and 21% in 2024 (see the figure below).

 Another way to assess a person’s level of engagement with an issue is to measure their strength of opinion on it.

 As the graph below indicates, the percentage of Americans with very or extremely strong opinions on global warming from 2010 to 2015 has hovered at about 40-45%.
 In 2010, 41% of respondents reported having very or extremely strong opinions on global warming.
-However, 54% of respondents in 2018 and 55% in 2020, an all-time high, reported this intensity of opinion in 2018.
+An all-time high of 54% of respondents in 2018 and 48% in 2024 reported this intensity of opinions on global warming (see the following figure).

 References